Business ethics: Corporate policies

 Some corporations have tried to burnish their ethical image by creating whistle-blower protections, such as anonymity.
 In the case of Citi, they call this the Ethics Hotline.
 Though it is unclear whether firms such as Citi take offences reported to these hotlines seriously or not.
 Sometimes there is a disconnection between the company's code of ethics and the company's actual practices.
 Thus, whether or not such conduct is explicitly sanctioned by management, at worst, this makes the policy duplicitous, and, at best, it is merely a marketing tool.

 Jones and Parker wrote, "Most of what we read under the name business ethics is either sentimental common sense or a set of excuses for being unpleasant."
-Many manuals are procedural form filling exercises unconcerned about the real ethical dilemmas.
-For instance, the US Department of Commerce ethics program treats business ethics as a set of instructions and procedures to be followed by 'ethics officers'., some others claim being ethical is just for the sake of being ethical.
+Many manuals are procedural form-filling exercises, unconcerned about the real ethical dilemmas.
+For instance, the US Department of Commerce ethics program treats business ethics as a set of instructions and procedures to be followed by 'ethics officers'.
+Some others claim that being ethical is just for the sake of being ethical.
 Business ethicists may trivialize the subject, offering standard answers that do not reflect the situation's complexity.

 Richard DeGeorge wrote in regard to the importance of maintaining a corporate code:

 Corporate codes have certain usefulness and there are several advantages to developing them.
 First, the very exercise of doing so in itself is worthwhile, especially if it forces a large number of people in the firm to think through, in a fresh way, their mission and the important obligations they as a group and as individuals have to the firm, to each other, to their clients and customers, and to society as a whole.
-Second, once adopted a code can be used to generate continuing discussion and possible modification to the code.
+Second, once adopted, a code can be used to generate continuing discussion and possible modification to the code.
 Third, it could help to inculcate in new employees at all levels the perspective of responsibility, the need to think in moral terms about their actions, and the importance of developing the virtues appropriate to their position.

 Ethics codes often state a company's view on DEI (diversity, equity, inclusivity).
-In 2025, some companies began changing their ethics policies to reduce the focus on DEI, and some companies have decided to complete eliminate DEI from their policies.
+In 2025, some companies began changing their ethics policies to reduce the focus on DEI, and some companies have decided to completely eliminate DEI from their policies.